Casey Sixkiller, a Seattle deputy mayor, launches bid for mayor

 He’s been Durkan’s point person on homelessness, briefing and sometimes clashing with City Council members about services for unsheltered people during the pandemic.
 Durkan isn’t seeking reelection.

 The cornerstone of his plan: Asking Seattle voters to approve a $1 billion bond measure to fund 3,000 additional housing units “in my first term,” he said.
-The measure would increase property taxes to repay the bonds and the units would serve formerly homeless people, Sixkiller said.
+The measure would increase property taxes to repay the bonds over 30 years and the units would serve formerly homeless people, Sixkiller said.

 Reared in Seattle, Sixkiller got his start in politics as an intern and legislative assistant to then-U.S. Rep. Jim McDermott.
 An enrolled citizen of the Cherokee Nation, Sixkiller later helped open the Cherokee Nation’s first Washington, D.C., office and worked on U.S. Sen. Patty Murray’s legislative staff.